jaredkrinke/log/content/posts/static-site-generators/smallest-static-site-generator.md

 ```

 # Motivation
-Obviously, the world does not need another static site generator--and I don't expect this SSG to become popular.
+Obviously, the world does not need another static site generator.
 So how did I end up here?

 In a word, my motivation was: **simplicity**.
 I wanted an SSG that was: